ICELAND IN FEBRUARY

 This is the single best thing to do in Reykjavik

-If you do one thing in Reykjavik … do this tour (trust me).
+Seriously, if you only have time to do one thing in Reykjavik - do this one (trust me)!

-The delicious Reykjavik Food Tour is a 3 hour walking tour through Reykjavik with a local.
-You’ll learn useful tips and fun stories about the city while visiting the best local restaurants and hidden gems to enjoy some of the very best Icelandic food available.
+The delicious Reykjavik Food Tour takes you on a 3 hour stroll through central Reykjavik, a great way to get to know our fair city, our culture and cuisine, through an awesome local guide.
+You’ll also learn some useful tips and enjoyable stories about the city while visiting the best local restaurants and hidden gems to enjoy some of the very best Icelandic food available.

-You will taste one of the very best home made Icelandic ice creams I have ever tasted in my life, get home made lamb soup, fresh catch of the day, the famous Icelandic hot dog, local cheese and so, so, so much more!
+You will taste the very best home-made Icelandic ice cream I have ever tasted in my life, home-made lamb soup, the catch of the day, our famous Icelandic hot dog and much more!

-Personally, I think the Reykjavik Food tour is one of the single most funnest ways to explore and get to know Reykjavik first hand.
+Personally, I think the Reykjavik Food tour is one of the single best ways to explore and get to know Reykjavik first hand.

-The Reykjavik Food Walk is currently rated as the #1 activity to do in Reykjavik on Trip Advisor with over 2.600+ 5 star reviews. (read the reviews).
+The Reykjavik Food Walk is currently rated the #1 Food Tour in the world Trip Advisor with over 4,300+ 5 star reviews. (read the reviews).

 You can find more information and/or secure your spot on the Reykjavik Food Walk here.

-This is a perfect activity for travelers that want to do something different, see some incredible sights and create fun memories!
+This is a perfect activity for travellers that want to do something different, see some incredible sights and create wonderful, exciting memories!